SPE-R/SPE/SPE-R-2024-practicals-with-solutions/cont-eff-s.md

 ##  - attr(*, "table.fun")= chr [1:3] "sum" "sum" "ratio"
 ```
 The table is too wide to be readable as such.
 A graphical
-presentation is morew informative.
+presentation is more informative.

--  From the saved table object `tab` you can plot an
+2. From the saved table object `tab` you can plot an
   age-incidence curve for each period separately, after you have
   checked the structure of the table, so that you know the relevant
   dimensions in it.
 There is a function `rateplot()` in `Epi`